Johan de Witt: Family and early life

 Johan de Witt was a member of the old Dutch De Witt family.
 His father was Jacob de Witt, an influential regent from the patrician class in the city of Dordrecht, which in the 17th century was one of the most important cities of the dominating province of Holland.
 De Witt's mother was Anna van den Corput (1599–1645), niece of Johannes Corputius, an influential Dutch military leader and cartographer.
-Johan had an older brother, Cornelis de Witt, who had a steep career in the shadow of Johan de Witt.
+Johan's brother Cornelis had a steep career in the shadow of the former.
 His uncle Andries de Witt held the position of Grand Pensionary of Holland between 1619 and 1621.
 Through the marriage of one of his other uncles to Margaretha of Nassau, daughter of Anna Johanna of Nassau-Siegen, De Witt was a distant relative of William of Orange-Nassau.
 Another relationship connected him to the Tromps, Maarten and his son Cornelis Tromp, both admirals of the Netherlands.

 Johan and his older brother Cornelis grew up in a privileged environment in terms of education, his father having as good acquaintances important scholars and scientists, such as Isaac Beeckman, Jacob Cats, Gerardus Vossius, and Andreas Colvius.
 Johan and Cornelis both attended the Latin school in Dordrecht, which imbued them with the values of the Roman Republic.
 After attending the Latin school in Dordrecht, Johan de Witt studied at the Leiden University, where he excelled at mathematics and law.
 He received his doctorate from the University of Angers in 1645.
 He practised law in The Hague as an associate with the firm of Frans van Schooten.